Akagir/kickImprover/README.md

 # kickImprover
-An extension to improve your Kick.com experiment.
+An extension to improve your Kick.com experience.

 It just adds border by priority to the messages in the chat.
 Every badge has its own color that taken from itself;